 Raw latex drips from a rubber tree (Hevea brasiliensis) in the Kuru Ganga Valley, on the edge of the rain forest, in southwestern Sri Lanka.
 January 2016.

 “My own most recent visit was on a Sunday morning, and I found a bench on an empty shaded platform.
 Not exactly a leafy park, but almost as good.
 A haven in the city.
 I sat and wished I had brought a book or a newspaper.
 I felt cosseted from the hubbub of nearby Maradana Road and Panchikawatte.”

-Shot on assignment for Serendib.
-My story, A Visit to the Maradana Railway Station, runs in the July 2017 issue of SriLankan Airline’s inflight magazine.
+Shot on assignment for Serendib, the inflight magazine of SriLankan Airlines.
+My story, A Visit to the Maradana Railway Station, ran in the June 2017 issue.

-“As I walk into the Maradana Railway Station nearly forty years later, not much has changed.
+“As I walk into the stately Maradana Railway Station approximately forty years later, not much has changed.
 Dark iron arches into the tin roof over the platforms, and the wooden stairs sag with the weight of a century, a million footfalls, and tens of thousands of rush hours.”